gunjank3/dataScience/README.md

 # dataScience
-This repository contains practice problems of data science using different machine algorithms.
+This repository contains practice problems of data science using different machine learning algorithms.